Ireland

 Children per mother (CPM)

 In 2024, mothers in Ireland had an average of 2.30 children.
 There has been a modest decline since 2023 (down 0.05).
 Over the past five years, CPM has been falling, averaging 2.40.
 Against the oldest decade baseline on record (2020s, 2.40), completed family size today is lower by about 0.10.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | CPM | Year | CPM |